lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork1.md

 ## Assignment

-* If on Windows, download [Cygwin](https://www.cygwin.com/) (see "Installing Cygwin" section), open it, and use as you would the Mac/Linux terminal in the next step.
+* If on Windows, download [Cygwin](https://www.cygwin.com/), open it, and use as you would the Mac/Linux terminal in the next step.
 * Log in to the server: open a terminal window and type